lleelloo1/api-v1-client-php/README.md

 Blockchain API library (PHP, v1)
 ================================

-An official PHP library for interacting with the blockchain.info API.
+Fork to official PHP library for interacting with the blockchain.info API.

 Getting Started